There is an interesting meme going around on the internet.

 “We aren’t touching NFTs as the whole field is currently tangled up with an intractable mix of scams, interesting decentralized tech foundations, and scams,” he says.

 If Fortnite is apprehensive about NFTs, Loot (For Adventurers) has taken a nosedive into NFTs.
-In the paradigm-shifting top-down business model, NFTs are distributed to users first, even before building the platform.
+In the paradigm-shifting bottom-up business model, NFTs are distributed to users first, even before building the platform.
 Now, gamers can develop the game according to their creativity.
 Many believe that this is how metaverse will take shape in the coming stages, moving to a fully decentralized ecosystem.

 What to expect?